-This brief tutorial will show you how to add PDF files to iBooks so that you can read them on your iPad, iPod Touch or iPhone.
+This brief tutorial will show you how to add PDF files to the Books app to read on your iPad, iPhone or iPod Touch.